rafaeldias/swf-reader/README.md

 });
 ```

+## SWFReader.read(file, callback)

+Returns a `SWF Object` (described bellow) to `callback` function.
+If it's not possible to read the SWF, an error object is passed as the first argument of `callback`.

+The `file` parameter is a file path or a buffer of the SWF file.

 ## SWF Object

 The SWF Object passed to the `callback` function of the `read` method has the following properties :